NREL/SitingLab/README.md

     $ git clone git@github.com:NREL/SitingLab.git

 Before running any of the notebook tutorials, you should set up a Python environment that contains all the required dependencies and can launch jupyter for you.

+## Environment Setup

 All instructions below assume you are executing the commands from the root directory of the Siting Lab Tutorial code repository you just downloaded.

-### Environment Setup

-#### Using Pixi (recommended)
+### Using Pixi (recommended)

 We use [pixi](https://pixi.sh/latest/) to manage cross-platform Siting Lab Tutorial environments.
 This tool allows developers to install libraries and dependencies in a